 The life expectancy gap between men and women is wider in the U.S. than in comparable countries

-In 2022, relative to the previous year, life expectancy at birth for men increased by 1.3 years in the U.S. and increased by 0.1 years in comparable countries, on average.
-Life expectancy at birth increased by 0.9 years for women in the U.S. and decreased by about 0.2 years for women in comparable countries, on average.
+Between 2022 and 2023, life expectancy at birth for men increased by 1.0 year in the U.S. and increased by 0.3 years in comparable countries, on average.
+Life expectancy at birth increased by 0.9 years for women in the U.S. and increased by about 0.3 years for women in comparable countries, on average.
+Despite these larger increases, both men and women have lower life expectancy in the U.S. than in all other countries.

 The disparity in life expectancy between the U.S. and peer countries persists at older ages

-The U.S. has the lowest life expectancy among large, wealthy countries while it far outspends its peers on healthcare
+The U.S. has the lowest life expectancy among large, wealthy countries while outspending its peers on healthcare

-On a per person basis, U.S. health spending is nearly double that of similarly large and wealthy nations.
-In 2022, the U.S. spent over $4,000 more per capita on healthcare than the next highest spending country.
+On a per person basis, U.S. health spending is nearly double that of similarly large and wealthy nations, on average.
+In 2023, the U.S. spent over $3,500 more per capita on healthcare than the next highest spending country, Switzerland.
 Meanwhile, the U.S. has the lowest life expectancy among peer countries.

 In 1980, the U.S. and comparable countries had similar life expectancies and health spending, but the trends have diverged in the last few decades

-Among peer nations, the U.S. has the highest per person healthcare spending, reaching an estimated $12,555 per capita in 2022 based on National Health Expenditure (NHE) data.
-However, the higher spending on healthcare in the U.S. does not translate into longer lifespans.
-Back in 1980, life expectancy and per capita healthcare spending levels in the U.S. were similar to those in comparison countries.
-However, recently healthcare spending has grown faster in the U.S. than in its peers, while life expectancy grew slower in the U.S. than in peer countries until 2022.
+Among peer nations, the U.S. has the highest per person healthcare spending, reaching an estimated $13,432 per capita in 2023.
+However, the higher spending on healthcare in the U.S. did not translate into longer lifespans.
+Healthcare spending has grown faster in the U.S. than in peer countries, while life expectancy grows more slower in the U.S. than in peer countries.

 Methods